appveyor/website/src/_posts/2018-09-11-how-to-skip-build-matrix-jobs-conditionally.md

 -
   matrix:
     except:
       - configuration: ReleaseAzure

   skip_tags: true
 ```

 Another good thing, which you might not noticed before, is that with commits filtering you are not blind.
 You do not need to open YAML and re-think why some build or build job has been skipped.
-Just open `EVENTS` tab on your project page (https://ci.appveyor.com/project/{accountName}/{projectSlug}/events) and check respoective warning!
+Just open `EVENTS` tab on your project page (`https://ci.appveyor.com/project/{accountName}/{projectSlug}/events`) and check respective warning!

 Note that this feature is YAML only (not exposed in UI) now.